Spyderisk/spyderisk-python/README.md

-├── LICENSE                    # License file for the project ├── Makefile                   # Makefile for build automation tasks ├── README.md                  # Main README file with project overview and usage ├── requirements.txt           # List of dependencies (used for development or in lieu of setup.py) ├── setup.py                   # Script for packaging and installation └── spyderisk/                 # Main Python package directory
+├── LICENSE                    # License file for the project ├── Makefile                   # Makefile for build automation tasks ├── README.md                  # Main README file with project overview and usage ├── requirements.txt           # List of dependencies (used for development or in list of setup.py) ├── setup.py                   # Script for packaging and installation └── spyderisk/                 # Main Python package directory
     ├── core_model.py          # Core functionality of the package